 I am working through an umbrella company, what is my position?

 If you are working through an umbrella company, you are normally treated as an employee of the umbrella company.

 An umbrella company is an employment business that acts as an ongoing employer to agency contractors.
 The umbrella company invoices the recruitment agency, and then pays the contractor under the PAYE system.
-Umbrella companies often pay their employees a basic wage and an amount of reimbursed home to work travel expenses.
-As the reimbursed travel expenses are not subject to tax or NIC, both the umbrella company and the employee can save money, provided that the tax rules are properly applied.
+Umbrella companies may pay their employees a basic wage and an amount of reimbursed home to work travel expenses.
+You need to be careful because the rules relating to such travel expenses changed from 6 April 2016.
+Any travel expenses from 6 April 2016 that relate to travel between home and work should normally be subjected to income tax and National Insurance contributions.
+Before that date it was possible that the reimbursed travel expenses were not subject to tax or NIC, meaning both the umbrella company and the employee could have saved money, provided that the tax rules at that time were properly applied.
 We prepared a report on 'Travel expenses for the low-paid – time for a rethink?' in 2014.